clerk/javascript/packages/clerk-js/README.md

 ## Getting Started

-[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_js) is the easiest way to add authentication and user management to your Next.js application.
+[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_js) is the easiest way to add authentication and user management to your JavaScript application.
 Add sign up, sign in, and profile management to your application in minutes.

 ### Prerequisites